apache/servicemix/examples/cxf/cxf-wsn/README.txt

 To stop the example, enter the following command for every bundle at the ServiceMix console:

-  osgi:stop <bundle_id>
+  bundle:stop <bundle_id>

 For example:

-  osgi:stop 172
+  bundle:stop 172
-  osgi:stop 173
+  bundle:stop 173
-  osgi:stop 174
+  bundle:stop 174

 To uninstall the example, enter one of the following commands in the ServiceMix console:

-  features:uninstall examples-cxf-wsn-receive
+  feature:uninstall examples-cxf-wsn-receive
-  features:uninstall examples-cxf-wsn-notifier
+  feature:uninstall examples-cxf-wsn-notifier

 or for every bundle:

-  osgi:uninstall <bundle_id>
+  bundle:uninstall <bundle_id>

 Viewing the Log Entries